open-ultrasound/Specifications/Matlab Interface.md

 frame(Nframe).shot(Nshot).channel(Nchannel).tx.levelSequence %2 = Vpp0, 1 = Vpp1, 0 = RTZ, -1 = Vnn1, -2 = Vnn1; e.g., [2 -2] would be  single-cycle square wave (Note we want to be able to do transmit-side beamforming; what timing resolution do we have on one pulse's firing relative to the others?)

+% What resolution do we have over the timing between channel firings?

 % What control, if any, do we have over the T/R switch settings?

 %% Receive Side: